jellyfin-archive/jellyfin-docs/general/contributing/issues.md

 * `fork`: An issue related to the forking from Emby.
 * `investigation`: An investigation-type issue into the codebase.

-### PR Labels
+### Pull Requests

-These labels apply only to Pull Requests for administrative purposes:
+These labels apply only to Pull Requests for administrative purposes.

-* `WIP`: A Work-in-progress PR that is not yet ready to be merged, usually blocked by further work from the contributor or a testing requirement.
 * `requires testing`: A PR that has not been tested in a live environment yet.
 Any major backend-affecting PRs should be tested before being merged to avoid regressions.